How to Use

 First Time:

-Do what the cards says. work for maybe 5mins then polish the dance you’ve made.
+• Do what the card says.
+Work for 5mins then polish the dance you’ve made.
 Remember it.

 Add this intention to your dance.
 This may change things, thats okay great even!